Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Nilpotent approximation of Smith ideals

 A $V$-module $M$ is said to be {\it almost zero} if $\mathfrak{m}M=0$.
-Then the full subcategory of almost zero modules of the category of $V$-modules is the Serre subcategory, and let $\AMod_V$ denote the localization of the category of $V$-modules by the Serre subcategory of almost zero modules.
+The full subcategory of almost zero $V$-modules is a Serre subcategory of the category of $V$-modules, and we let $\AMod_V$ denote the corresponding localization.